ru-wel/internstreet-cloudcom/README.md

 # INTERNSTREET | CLOUD COMPUTING

-<p>InternStreet is your No. 1 destination for landing internships!</p>
+<p>InternStreet is your No. 1 destination for landing internships!
+It is designed to connect students with internship opportunities tailored to their location and field of interest.
+The platform allows users to create profiles, explore internship listings, and apply directly—acting as a central hub for internships all over the Philippines.</p>

+You can visit the site here: https://internstreetph.site/

 # Tech Stacks
 - PostgreSQL